Grue1ing/ML/README.md

 # ML
-This repo includes my ml project when I study on coursera ML Yandex and Higher School of Economics
+This repo includes my ml project when I study on coursera MachineLearning (Yandex and Higher School of Economics)